-- Cancellation of indebtedness.
-Income from the cancellation of indebtedness must be reported unless the withholding agent is unrelated to the debtor and does not have knowledge of the facts that give rise to the payment. - Effectively connected income (ECI).
-ECI includes amounts that are (or are presumed to be) effectively connected with the conduct of a trade or business in the United States even if no withholding certificate is required, as, for example, with income on notional principal contracts.
-Note that bank deposit interest, which generally is not subject to Form 1042-S reporting, is subject to Form 1042-S reporting if it is effectively connected income.
-ECI of a PTP distributed to a foreign partner must be reported on Form 1042-S. - Notional principal contract income.
-Income from notional principal contracts that the payer knows, or must presume, is effectively connected with the conduct of a U.S. trade or business is subject to reporting.
-The amount to be reported is the amount of cash paid on the contract during the calendar year.
-Any amount of interest determined under the provisions of Regulations section 1.446-3(g)(4) (dealing with interest in the case of a significant non-periodic payment) is reportable as interest and not as notional principal contract income. - Students, teachers, and researchers.
+The entity must withhold on the excess inclusion.
+The excess inclusion (income code 02) and withheld tax must be reported on Form 1042-S.

+- Students, teachers, and researchers.
 Amounts paid to foreign students, trainees, teachers, or researchers as scholarship or fellowship income, and compensation for personal services (whether or not exempt from tax under an income tax treaty), must be reported.
 However, amounts that are exempt from tax under section 117 are not subject to reporting. - Amounts paid to foreign governments, foreign controlled banks of issue, and international organizations.
 These amounts are subject to reporting even if they are exempt under section 892 or 895. - Foreign targeted registered obligations.
 Interest paid on registered obligations targeted to foreign markets paid to a foreign person other than a financial institution or a member of a clearing organization is an amount subject to reporting. - Original issue discount (OID) from the redemption of an OID obligation.
 The amount subject to reporting is the amount of OID actually includible in the gross income of the foreign beneficial owner of the income, if known.
 Otherwise, the withholding agent should report the entire amount of OID as if the recipient held the instrument from the date of original issuance.
-To determine the amount of OID reportable, a withholding agent may rely on Pub.
-1212, List of Original Issue Discount Instruments. - Certain dispositions of U.S. real property interests.
-See Withholding on Dispositions of U.S. Real Property Interests by Publicly Traded Trusts and

-Real Estate Investment Trusts (REITs) on page 5.
+See Pub.
+1212, Guide to Original Issue Discount (OID) Instruments. - Certain dispositions of U.S. real property interests.
+See Withholding on Dispositions of U.S. Real Property Interests by Publicly Traded Trusts and Real Estate Investment Trusts (REITs) beginning on this page.